Nihav-Jain/NihavGameEngine/README.md

 # NihavGameEngine
-A data driven game engine, written in C++,using XML as its scripting language, being developed for the programming track curriculum, FIEA (Spring 2016).
+A cross-platform data driven game engine, written in C++, supporting Desktop, XBOX One and Android.
+The engine provides a custom scripting language (based on XML) to write games.
+THe project is being developed as a personal project for the programming track curriculum, FIEA (Spring-Summer 2016).

-### Update
+### Geometry Wars
-The engine development is being continued in the repository [GeometryWars](https://github.com/Nihav-Jain/GeometryWars).
+Check out [GeometryWars](https://github.com/Nihav-Jain/GeometryWars), developed for the PC using this game engine and its scripting language.

 ## Modules